GluuFederation/erasmus/docs/final_report/05_BadgeManager.md

 #### Important note
 - APIs which are exposing to mobile app will require `AccessToken` as a header which is the access token retrieved using app auth in mobile app and this access token will be used in Badge Manager to verify user and retrieving user info using oxd.
-- APIs which are exposing to FIDES are secure with static access token(for now).
+- APIs which are exposing to FIDES are secured with static access token(for now).